thespacemanatee/Better-RecyclerViews/README.md

 - Your `ViewHolder` class should should expose a `bind()` method, which you should call in `onBindViewHolder()` to bind your `Pokemon` data to your `ViewHolder`.
-Provide your logic for binding this data to your `View` inside this function only.
+Provide your logic for binding this data to your `View` inside this function only (you can have utility private functions in this class of course).

 ```java
 class CharaViewHolder extends RecyclerView.ViewHolder {